tlswg/tls13-spec/draft-ietf-tls-tls13.md

-time it receives an "pre_shared_key" extension, it can un-obfuscate the ticket age and compare it to the difference between the current time and the ticket creation time, to see if the value for the time elapsed sent by the client matches its expectations.
+time it receives an "pre_shared_key" extension, it can un-obfuscate the ticket age and compare it to the difference between the current time and the ticket creation time, to see if the value for the time elapsed sent by the client is consistent with the time since the ticket was issued.

 The ticket age (the value with "ticket_age_add" subtracted) provided by the client will be shorter than the